Getting started on Red

 URL SEO Tip: Even after migrating to RED, we suggest that you continue to maintain a url previously utilized by your old site, as this will keep the site history in tact.
 Site history is essential for increasing Search Engine listing placement and improving SEO.

-In addition to the Blue color scheme used on this site, there are green, navy and red options which you can preview at the links below.
+In addition to the Blue-Navy color scheme (used on this site), there are Green-Navy, Navy-Red and Red-Purple options which you can preview in the slideshow below.